thomergil/gopro-map-sync/README.md

 Ideally, it all works out of the box with `gpxanimator`; see below for a simple example.

 In reality, however, GoPro metadata is sloppy; some tweaking will be required.
+(See "Common synchronization problems" at the end of this document.)

 For that purpose, `gopro-map-sync` provides a number of additional tools to inspect and manipulate GPX files, if necessary.
 Specifically, `gpxstats ` display a GPX file in human-readable format, `gpxclean ` removes outlier points, `gpxcat` concatenates GPX files, `gpxtac` intelligently reverses a GPX file, `gpxdup` manipulates the start of a GPX file, `gpxshift` intelligently time shifts a GPX file, `gpxhead` displays the first few elements of a GPX file much like UNIX `head`, `gpxtail` displays the last few elements of a GPX file much like UNIX `tail`.
 Finally, `gpxcomment` is the most complex: it "zips" together a GoPro GPX file with a second GPX file (e.g., from a Garmin or Wahoo) and annotates the GoPro GPX  with `<cmt>` blocks for later consumption by GPX Animator.
 Most of these tools can be combined together with UNIX pipes.